aczi0/ReadingVesper/content/posts/PersonalFinance.md

 ---
 ## Lazy Finances

-In any decision making process, there are a few critical steps necessary to take before taking action.
+In any decision making process, there are a few critical steps necessary to take before taking action: figuring out the objective, the constraints, what information is needed and what information is available.

-* Figure out the objective
-* Figuring out the constraints
-* Figure out what information is needed
-* Figuring out what information is available and not

-Before I started to invest my money in the market, I wanted to have clear visibility on my CASH FLOW, my recurring (hence predictable) expenses and income to then then build a budget accordingly based on my goals.
+So before I started investing my money in the market, I wanted to have clear visibility on my financial health in this manner.

-I try to manage my finances like I would run a company, with as much data as I can gather.
 I use an Excel tool that combines all of my income, expenses, budgets and investments.
 The file is updated once a month and it automatically gives me a glimpse (and an in depth view) of my finances.
 The trick is to maintain a category of the income and expense types so you can then do monthly grouping and compare it to your budget bucket.

 This lets me see how much money I can afford to save/spend in the future as I 'allocate' future earned money to my budgeted expenses.
 Along with my savings and investments, I can compile it all to track my net worth and build scenarios such as 'how long will it take for me to save for X', 'what would be the impact of Y if I make X less during these months due to Z expenses' and such.
 It also lets me know how much I can afford to invest more on a monthly basis.